-Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in fiscal year 2021 and the District was required to contribute 7.50 percent for Coordinated Plan members in 2022.
-The District's contributions to the General Employees Fund for the years ending December 31, 2022, 2021 and 2020 were \$47,990, \$43,967 and \$33,381, respectively.
-The District's contributions were equal to the required contributions for each year as set by state statute.
+Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in fiscal year 2023 and the City was required to contribute 7.50 percent for Coordinated Plan members.
+The City's contributions to the General Employees Fund for the years ending December 31, 2023, 2022 and 2021 were \$50,355, \$47,990 and \$43,967, respectively.
+The City's contributions were equal to the required contributions for each year as set by state statute.